Fred89210/Keep-EDHM_UI-v2/README.md

 ---

+NOTE:

+Since translations have been left out of the original project for a very long time, languages other than English show poor results.

+For simplicity, I'm only maintaining English, so **I recommend using the app in English**.

+---

 I've been developing EDHM since 2023 but I'm not a developer, I'm just trying to do my best so please bear with me.

 More information about [EDHM here](https://github.com/psychicEgg/EDHM/tree/main/Odyssey).